#PCBS2018 is a 2nd edition of the only periodical conference focused on behavioral sciences in the region of Central Europe.

-Unfortunately, the progress seen in other countries has not been matched in Central Europe which is somewhat lacking in the development and application of these new trends, both on a practical and academic level.
-Our inaugural Prague Conference on Behavioral Sciences (PCBS) aims to address this gap by igniting the discussion about behavioral approaches to public policy and by creating a platform and a network for like-minded scholars, consultants, professors, and policy makers across the region to gather annually and discuss new findings, present research, and connect with the rest of the behavioral sciences world.
+Prague Conference on Behavioral Sciences aims to address the lack in the development and application of new trends in behavioral sciences in this region by igniting the discussion about behavioral approaches to public policy and by creating a platform and a network for like-minded scholars, consultants, professors, and policy-makers across the region to gather annually and discuss new findings, present research, and connect with the rest of the behavioral sciences world.

 Your article should not exceed 8 pages in total (i.e. including references, footnotes etc.)

 Papers are required to be in accordance with the Chicago Manual of Style

 Authors should use footnotes rather than endnotes or in-text references, and must include complete bibliographical information

 Authors should include information on their titles and professional affiliations, along with e-mail address.